 Lemonade and Agua Fresca

 Especially on a warm day, it’s a good idea to serve guests chilled drinks as they arrive to the ceremony.
-You could set up a self-serve drink station with large jugs filled with lemonade and agua fresca (this one was melon flavored!).
+You could set up a self-serve drink station with large jugs filled with lemonade and agua fresca (this one was melon flavored).

-Popcorn & Drinks
+Popcorn and Drinks

 This couple loves going to the movies, so they handed out different types of popcorn, along with a specialty cocktail, as a pre-ceremony snack.
+It's an idea that's both creative and personal.

 Glasses of Champagne

-Kick off the wedding on a celebratory note by offering guests a glass of champagne as they arrive at the ceremony.
+Kick off the wedding on a celebratory note by offering guests a glass of champagne as they arrive to the ceremony.
 You could have servers at the ready with trays of champagne-filled glasses, or have a shelf lined with filled champagne flutes so guests can help themselves.

-Before guests arrived at the ceremony, pre-ceremony snacks like Old Bay-seasoned potato chips, spiced nuts, and dilled oyster crackers were set out on a table with paper bags and scoops so guests could help themselves.
+Before guests arrived at this ceremony, pre-ceremony snacks like Old Bay-seasoned potato chips, spiced nuts, and dilled oyster crackers were set out on a table with paper bags and scoops so guests could help themselves.